 \section{Introduction}

-The competitive practice of sailing and windsurfing has seen a recent revolution with the introduction of new appendices of hydrofoils that generate lift and keep the board or the boat out of the water for a sufficiently high sailing speed \cite{mok2023performance}.
-This allows to increase the speed significantly because the wave drag and the hydrodynamic drag are almost suppressed.
+The competitive practice of sailing and windsurfing has seen a recent revolution with the introduction of new appendixes of hydrofoils that generate lift and keep the board or the boat out of the water for a sufficiently high sailing speed ($U_{\mathrm{boat}} \sim 3$ m/s) \cite{mok2023performance}.
+This allows one to increase the speed significantly because the wave drag and the hydrodynamic drag are almost suppressed.
 These innovations include the new iQFOil class introduced for the 2024 Olympic Games.

-In order to improve the performance of sailboats and optimise their racing strategy, it is important to characterise their aerodynamic and hydrodynamic response \cite{viola2009force}.
-Numerous studies on sails have been carried out experimentally in wind tunnels or under real conditions \cite{Fossati2006, viola2010full, viola2011sail, fossati2016pressure}.
+In order to improve the performance of sailboats and optimize their racing strategy, it is important to characterize their aerodynamic and hydrodynamic response \cite{viola2009force}.
+Numerous studies on sails have been carried out experimentally in wind tunnels or under real conditions \cite{viola2010full, viola2011sail, fossati2016pressure}.
 In particular, several works have studied the unsteady effects linked to environmental factors (sea state, wind) or to the dynamic actions of the crew, which can influence the performance of the sails \cite{banks2010measurement, fossati2011experimental, augier2012experimental, augier2013dynamic, Aubin:2016}.
 In a laboratory context, a pitching or heaving foil is a reasonably good model to study the generation of unsteady forces which affect the sail propulsion.
-Young et al. \cite{Young:2019} studied experimentally an unsteady propulsion method called sail flicking with a symmetrical rigid foil.
-With this sailing-mimetic approach, they found a high-lift mode in the optimal heaving direction where the foil can produce up to six times the lift in static mode.
+Young \textit{et al}. \cite{Young:2019} studied experimentally an unsteady propulsion method called sail flicking with a symmetrical rigid foil.
+With this sailing-mimetic approach, they found a high lift mode in the optimal heaving direction where the foil can produce up to six times the lift in static mode.